JRgraphics/webstore-demo/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn server`

+Opens a localhost server for testing in port 9000.
+The command also creates a build before starting.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**